 - Academic and/or professional preparation for a career in public health

-- Your focused interest in the degree program/department or MPH concentration to which you are applying
+- Your focused interest in the degree program/department or MPH field of study to which you are applying

 - Career plans upon completion of the program at Harvard T.H.
 Chan School of Public Health

 Note any relevant strengths or weaknesses in your background or in your ability to carry out your professional responsibilities.